siposdani87/i18nature-cli/README.md

 ## Creating a config file for I18Nature project

 When creating a config file, you may provide or generate a `api_key` of your project from [I18Nature](https://i18nature.com).
-With CLI you can initialize `.i18naturerc.json` config file.
+With CLI, you can initialize `.i18naturerc.json` config file.
 This file contains your list of your translation files.
 The translation file has many properties like (`id, name, filename, extension, locales, default_locale, wrapper_key, directory`).

 🔴 **IMPORTANT**: You can use `%language` and `%locale` placeholder keys in `filename, wrapper_key, directory` properties.